 While no online website or Internet-accessible device can be 100 percent secure, we take appropriate and reasonable measures to protect against unauthorized access, use, or destruction of visitors’ personal information, including, but not limited to, the use of encryption and encrypted (https) connections, online and offline virus and spyware scanning, and appropriate password protection.

 As of May 25, 2018, we have configured Google Analytics to automatically delete saved user and event data from the analytics service after twenty-six (26) months.
 Aggregate analytics data (which is not personally identifying) may be retained for longer.

-If you are located in certain countries, including those that fall under the scope of the European General Data Protection Regulation (aka the “GDPR”), data protection laws give you rights with respect to your personal data, subject to any exemptions provided by the law, including the rights to:
+If you are located in certain countries, including those that fall under the scope of the European General Data Protection Regulation (aka the “GDPR”), or in some U.S. states, such as California starting in January 2020 (see “Other California Privacy Rights” below), data protection laws give you rights with respect to your personal data, subject to any exemptions provided by the law, including, among others, the rights to:

 - Request access to your personal data

 - Request correction or deletion of your personal data

 - Object to our use and processing of your personal data, and in some regions to the sale of your personal data

 - Request that we limit our use and processing of your personal data; and

 - Request portability of your personal data (starting in 2020, California residents may request this up to twice per year).